systemsecologygroup/PhytoSFDM/README.rst

 package will be compatible to newer versions of Python.
 To install it the user would require the latest versions of pip and setuptools.
 Additional dependencies
-are: matplotlib (version 1.4.3 or greater), numpy (version 1.9.2 or greater), scipy (version 0.15.1 or greater) and sympy (version 0.7.6.1 or greater).
+are: matplotlib (version 1.4.3 or greater), numpy (version 1.9.2 or greater), scipy (version 0.15.1 or greater),  sympy (version 0.7.6.1 or greater) and basemap (verision 1.0.7 or greater).

 To install the package using pip just type in a terminal (Unix like systems) or in a command prompt window (Windows systems):